The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

 Parcels whose buoyancy is exactly equal to $-b_{m}$ and $b_{m}$ occupy the regions $-\zeta<z_{*}<0$ and $0<z_{*}<1-\zeta$, respectively.
-Using \eqref{eq:Ea2}, the local available potential energy can be evaluated as
+Using \eqref{eq:Ea2}, the local APE can be evaluated as

 whose contours are displayed in figure \ref{fig:psi}.
 Note that $E_{a}(b_{m},z)=0$ for $z>0$ and $E_{a}(-b_{m},z)=0$ for $z<0$.
-Conceptually \eqref{eq:Ea_layered} states that available potential energy comes either from negatively buoyant parcels of fluid displaced upwards from $z<0$ or from positively buoyant parcels of fluid displaced downwards from $z>0$, as illustrated a small distance above the interface in figure \ref{diag:08}.
-For arbitrary interface heights $\zeta$, $E_{a}$ is not symmetric around the interface $z=0$, because the vertical distance to equilibrium of parcels of fluid with $b<-b_{m}$ is not necessarily the same as that of parcels with $b>b_{m}$.
+Conceptually \eqref{eq:Ea_layered} states that APE comes either from negatively buoyant parcels of fluid displaced upwards from $z<0$ or from positively buoyant parcels of fluid displaced downwards from $z>0$, as illustrated either side of the interface in figure \ref{diag:08}.
+For arbitrary interface heights $\zeta$, $E_{a}$ is not symmetric around the interface, because the vertical distance to equilibrium for parcels of fluid with $b<-b_{m}$ is not necessarily the same as it is for parcels with $b>b_{m}$.

-Due to the conditions on $b$ appearing in \eqref{eq:zs} it is convenient to define the conditional integration operators $\langle \rangle_{\downarrow}$ and $\langle \rangle_{\uparrow}$, which integrate over parts of a quadrant's plane for which the buoyancy is less than or greater than $b_{m}$, respectively.
-Using equation \eqref{eq:Ea_layered} and noting that $\hav{\Phi_{z}}_{\downarrow}+\hav{\Phi_{z}}_{\uparrow}=0$ when $z>0$ (because in the upper layer the jet has the same mean buoyancy as the ambient), the flux of available potential energy in the jet, just above the interface, is
+Multiplication of equation \eqref{eq:Ea_layered} by $w$ and integration over a horizontal slice (i.e. application of $\hav{\cdot}$) gives an expression for the flux of APE in the jet.
+Noting that $\hav{\Phi_{z}}=-\hav{w(b-b_{*})}=0$ when $z>0$ (because in the upper layer the jet has the same mean buoyancy as the ambient), the flux can be expressed as